wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image167](./images/media/image167.png)

-5. Start the server and take a look at the log:
+5. Start the server and look at the log:

         wlp/bin/server start myServer
         tail -f wlp_usr/servers/myServer/logs/messages.log

     ![image168](./images/media/image168.png)

-    As you can see, the AdminCenter feature **adminCenter-1.0** has been enabled.
+    As you can see, the AdminCenter feature **adminCenter-1.0** is enabled.

 6. Access the Liberty Admin Center via URL **https://localhost:9443/adminCenter**, then enter the credentials for the admin user (**admin**/**Liberty4Admins**) and press **Submit**.